 Pricing strategies provide a flexible mechanism to fine tune traffic demand patterns to meet traffic management objectives such as throughput and/or efficiency maximization.
-Pricing allows for the regulation of facility demand by charging a toll and can be used in concert with eligibility strategies and/or traffic responsive control strategies.
-Pricing improves lane utilization by allowing non-eligible users to "buy in" to the unused capacity of the facility.
+Pricing regulates facility demand by charging a toll and can be used in conjunction with eligibility strategies and/or traffic responsive control strategies.
+Pricing improves lane utilization by allowing non-eligible users to "buy in" to unused facility capacity.

-The following section illustrates some temporal pricing strategies that can be implemented to suit defined 24-hour corridor traffic flow patterns.
+The following section illustrates some temporal pricing strategies that can be implemented to suit different 24-hour corridor traffic flow patterns.
 The patterns are charted in 15-minute increments (left vertical axis) to illustrate the level of variability in traffic flow in each direction of travel.
 Each chart also provides an illustration of how toll rates may be varied (right vertical axis) in response to changing traffic flow rates.

-Fixed/Set Pricing: Under this pricing strategy, toll rates are fixed for all users and all times of the day.
+Fixed Pricing (also Set Pricing or One Price): Under this pricing strategy, toll rates are fixed for all users and all times of the day.
 A toll rate sensitivity study is typically conducted to determine a suitable fixed toll rate that is high enough to maintain a target traffic demand level.
 This pricing mechanism is best suited for facilities with stable traffic volumes throughout the day with no distinct high peaking characteristics and when demand management is not a significant issue as shown in Figure 3.